Newsletter Signup

 Limoncello started out as an Italian bakery that pivoted to making take-out meals during the pandemic, and we’re very happy they did!
 Limoncello is a Belltown treasure for authentic Italian dishes like handmade beef and ricotta raviolis, lasagna baked to perfection, plus some gluten-free pastas, and, of course, limoncello flights, cocktails, and shots.

 Put this spot on your list for date night.
 For Seattle Restaurant Week, try dinner at Limoncello at a few price points, with options like burrata and bruschetta for starters; fettuccine, lasagna, gnocchi (plus a lot more!) for mains; and desserts like tiramisu, cheesecake, cannolis, and more!
+After dessert, take an evening stroll to the pier just a few blocks away.
 Belltown.
 Dinner is $35, $50, $65.

 The Capital Grille

 The Capital Grille is an upscale steak house with white tablecloths, art deco chandeliers, and five-star service right in the heart of downtown.
 Steaks are dry-aged in-house for 18 to 24 days and hand-cut by the in-house butcher.
 Seafood staples like lobster and calamari are also outstanding, and the wine list features over 350 selections.
+A walk to the waterfront pairs perfectly with a well-cooked steak.
 Downtown.
 Dinner is $65.

 Elliott’s Oyster House